 Of course, you don’t want to start with something extremely intimate.
 That will come off as intense and discourage a woman from opening up.

-Instead, start with lighter questions.
+Start with lighter questions.
 If she’s discussing them with you, you can move towards heavier ones.
+It’s fine to wait until you have a bit more rapport in the conversation and sometimes even wait until the second date.

 - “When was your first kiss?”